 Boston-area corporations support Christmas in the City through making financial donations, by buying gifts for kids attending the party, by providing volunteer teams, and by holding toy drives.
-Bank of America has provided us with annual grants, and their employees have, over the years, signed up for hundreds of names from our wishlist, buying and wrapping toys for kids coming to the party.
+Bank of America has provided us with grants, and their employees have, over the years, signed up for hundreds of names from our wishlist, buying and wrapping toys for kids coming to the party, and more recently, for children in the shelters reached by Christmas in the City Delivered.
 Liberty Mutual used a corporate leadership training event to build dozens of bicycles, and also wrote us a generous check.
-With no big in-person events in 2021, our need for volunteers is limited, but we’re very much in need of toys.
-If your organization would like to help us out with wishlist gifts or a toy drive, please contact firstname.lastname@example.org.
+GlaxoSmithKline has also built bikes for us, and taken care of the gifts for shelters.
+If your organization would like to help us out with wishlist gifts, please email firstname.lastname@example.org.
+If you’d like to run a toy drive, please contact Rich Baldwin email@example.com.

 There are many reasons we volunteer for this amazing organization.
 The biggest one is the kids.
 There are no words to explain the feeling when you see the joy and excitement on their faces when the doors open.
 It reminds us all of the impact we can have when we open our hearts to those in need.

 Throughout the year, friends of Christmas in the City hold fundraisers to support our mission.
 The Seaport Hotel usually runs fundraisers for us in both December and during the summer.
 Felger and Mazz run an auction to benefit Christmas in the City.
 One young supporter has organized a Teddy Bear Tea.
 Parts per Million has run band nights for us.
-FOR 2022, OUR ONLY NEED IS FOR TOYS.
-Here’s hoping that everything’s back to normal for 2023!
+Let us know if you’d like to host a fundraiser on our behalf by emailing firstname.lastname@example.org.

 Never thought I could run a marathon, but CITC does so much for so many less fortunate, I wanted to join their effort helping others.

 We’re always looking for organizations that can donate goods and services.
-Categories include food and beverage donations for guests and volunteers; entertainment; activities for children; health-related services; toys and other gifts (including gifts for mothers).
-Each year, Charles River Apparel donates a generous supply of clothing.
-The Blue Man Group entertains at the party.
-Ana’s Taqueria helps feed volunteers.
-BU Dental provides dental checkups at the Party.
+Charles River Apparel has long donated a generous supply of clothing.
+47 Brand has gifted us with countless ballcaps, beanies, scarves, and other team-related gear.
+When we held the big party, the Blue Man Group entertained.
+Ana’s Taqueria helped feed volunteers.
+BU Dental provided dental checkups at the Party.

 I've been volunteering since the first holiday party, and what I love most about Christmas in the City is the ability and diversity of the thousands of volunteers that make our events so successful.